 Over the past decade, I’ve built partnerships with schools, educators, and health providers to make a difference on issues that affect families every day.
 With Education Minnesota and SEIU Healthcare, I worked on practical solutions in classrooms and clinics, including reducing exclusionary discipline and improving family access to care.

-At St. Joan of Arc, I continue to co-lead leadership development efforts that train and empower residents to step up in our community.
+At St. Joan of Arc, I continue to co-direct leadership development efforts that train and empower residents to step up in our community.
 Even during COVID, when everything shifted online, we kept people connected through Zoom and ensured local voices continued to be heard.

 My approach has always been the same: bring people together, work with organizations big and small, and make sure St. Louis Park families are represented in the decisions that shape our lives.